codewithdarkwa/codewithdarkwa/README.md

 ### Hi there 👋, my name is John Darkwa
 #### A passionate full stack and Mobile app developer from Ghana

-- 🔭 I’m currently working on food-delivery-app with react native
+- 🔭 I’m currently working on Knust feedback app
 - 🌱 I’m currently learning flutter
 - 💬 Ask me about anything related to Web and Mobile App development(React Native and Flutter)
 - 📫 How to reach me: codewithdarkwa@gmail.com